 Potential Employers and Criminal Record Bureau Checks

 Often it will be the case that potential employers will wish to do as thorough background check on an individual as is reasonably possible before they decide to employ them.
-In many contexts this will include the employer wishing to do a Criminal Records Bureau (CRB) check on that individual to see whether they have any criminal convictions.
+In many contexts this will include the employer wishing to do a Disclosure and Barring Service (DBS) check on that individual to see whether they have any criminal convictions.

 Furthermore there will often be a disclaimer as part of the application process for that individual to state that they do not have any prior convictions.

 Checks such as this are extremely important in certain jobs which may involve work with children but often are used just as good practice in other industries.

 What would be the case if I have minor convictions from a long time ago?

 Under the Rehabilitation of Offenders Act 1974 previous convictions can become spent after a certain period of time has elapsed.
 Under the act it is unlawful for an employer to discriminate against an individual due to a spent conviction.

 The purpose of the act is to help people with few or minor convictions and is not intended to help people with serious convictions.

 After how much time will a conviction become spent?